icecreamsandwich/custom-migration-mongo/README.md

 Idea
 ====
 a) Create a custom entity type with all the fields mentioned in the collection.

 b) Create a migrate_plus process plugin for processing the json data and mapped to the custom entity fields.

 c) There will be UI for the custom entity add and update/ delete also via custom entity UI. https://drupal9.5.ddev.site/custom-migration-mongo/<entity-id>

 d) To address a future update of the field - for eg: changing the label of title to city, we just need to modify the mapping in the yaml file and run the migration again.

-Screenshots of the implmentation is available in the `screenshots` folder.
+Screenshots of the implementation is available in the `screenshots` folder.

 mongo server connection
 =======================